 TIP FOUR: RACE BIKES BEHAVE BADLY

 Lightweight racing equipment is the demise of many would-be finishers.
-Skinny, 20-millimeter tires have no business on a Double Century.
-The most comfortable and flat-resistant are 25-millimeter tires, run around 105 psi.
+Skinny, 25-millimeter tires have no business on a Double Century.
+The more comfortable and flat-resistant are 28-30 millimeter tires.
 Few good riders use aero bars, because many miles are covered in pace lines where you can’t use them.
 ‘Paired-spoke wheels are popular, but they are the number-one mechanical problem we notice when picking people up,’ explains Brian Bowling of Planet Ultra, who also remarked that tall gearing (39-23 or 39-25 lows) is the number-two reason for failure.
 Get a 27-tooth low and don’t be afraid to use it.

 TIP FIVE: TRY AN ELECTRONIC COACH